ashokallu/ashokallu/README.md

 - 👀 I’m interested in bulding real-time web applications.
 - 🌱 I’m currently learning React, Vue 3, Svelte 3
 - 💞️ I’m looking to collaborate on any app built with Ruby on Rails and any modern JS framework.
-- 📫 How to reach me - mail @ ashok.allu94@gmail.com, or Twitter DM - @1994aab

 <!---
 ashokallu/ashokallu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.